-As previously covered in our article Same-Sex Marriage Law Developments after Election 2012, this has been a big year for same-sex marriage.
-Three states voted to approve same-sex marriage in the 2012 election, and one state struck down a proposed amendment to the state constitution that would limit marriage to one man and one woman (although a statute remains on the books in that state which prohibits same-sex marriage).
+As previously covered in our article Same-Sex Marriage Law Developments after Election 2012, 2012 was a big year for same-sex marriage.
+Three states voted to approve same-sex marriage in the 2012 election, and one state struck down a proposed amendment to the state constitution that would limit marriage to one man and one woman.

-The U.S. Supreme Court has now entered into fray.
+The U.S. Supreme Court then entered into fray.
 On December 7, 2012, the high court granted two petitions of certiorari on this issue: 1) Hollingsworth v.
 Perry, the California Prop.
 8 case (Case No. 12-144); and 2) US v.
 Windsor, the Defense of Marriage Act (DOMA) case out of the Second circuit (Case No. 12-307).

 Hollingsworth v.
 Perry

 The Court granted review on the question presented by the petition: Whether the Equal Protection Clause of the Fourteenth Amendment prohibits the State of California from defining marriage as the union of a man and a woman.

-Proposition 8 was passed in 2008 in response to a CA Supreme Court ruling that made same sex marriage legal.
+Proposition 8 was passed in 2008, in response to a California Supreme Court ruling that made same sex marriage legal.
 Proposition 8 amended the state constitution to eliminate the right of same-sex couples to marry.
-The Ninth Circuit Court of Appeal ultimately ruled that said amendment to the constitution violated the 14th amendment, based on the facts before it in this case.
+The Ninth Circuit Court of Appeal ultimately ruled that said amendment to the constitution violated the 14th Amendment, based on the facts before it in this case.

 Justice Reinhardt wrote: